matco-io/stc-backup/README.md

 - [GECK](/geck) is a Python library and Bash tool for setting up and interacting with STC programmatically
 - [Cybrex AI](/cybrex) library pairs STC with AI tools such as OpenAI or free LLM for processing stored data
-- [STC Hub API](https://libstc.cc/#/help/stc-hub-api) is plain API for accessing scholarly publications by their DOIs through `kubo` command line tools or even through HTTP.
+- [STC Hub API](https://libstc.cc/#/help/stc-hub-api) is plain API for accessing scholarly publications by their DOIs through HTTP.
 - [Telegram Bot](/bot) allows users to access STC via Telegram, one of the most popular messaging platforms.

 ## Roadmap